-When we receive an artwork file to be printed, it must meet certain requirements in order to achieve the best outcome.
-There are a number of checks we complete and often changes / corrections are required to be made in order to ensure the file is print ready.
-However we are limited to the amount of changes we can make to supplied artwork, and extensive changes may result in charges to the client.
+We run a series of checks before printing your files and often corrections are required to ensure the file is print ready.
+There are limitations to the amount of changes that we can make; extensive changes may incur charges to the client.

-The term bleed is used for all objects overlapping the edge of your document.
-Any photo, graphic or background colour that goes right up to the edge of the page, must be built to extend the edge of the page by at least 3mm (30mm for large format documents).
-Otherwise you run the risk of having a white border printed around the edge of your document – which could be a fatal error after spending hours over your design!
+The term ‘bleed’ is used for all objects overlapping the edge of your document.
+Any photos, graphic or background colour that goes right up to the edge of your document must be built to extend the edge of your page by at least 3mm (30mm for large format documents).
 Crop marks are guide lines included on artwork to ensure printed sheets are cropped/trimmed to the correct finished size.

-There are several variables that can affect your final printed document such as paper shrinkage, paper quality and alignment, therefore we have a trimming variance of +/- 1mm.
+There are several variables that can impact your final printed document, such as paper shrinkage, paper quality and alignment, therefore we have a trimming variance of +/- 1mm.
 Whilst we try our very best, certain variables are out of our control and steps must be taken to allow for a margin of error during the printing process.
-For this reason we specify you add bleed to your document (above) and keep your text and any other critical design aspects within a “safe-zone” called a margin.
+For this reason, we specify you add bleed to your document (above) and keep your text and any other critical design aspects within a “safe-zone” called a margin.
 It is advisable to have at least 3mm margin (10mm for large format documents) from the edge of the document page to your work area.
-Margins can be specified when you set up your document, and are a guide for you.
+Margins can be specified when you set up your document and are a guide for you.

-Top Tip: If youre creating a poster and wanting it reduced to a flyer, add another 1mm of bleed and margin per size change.
-Eg:if your file is A2, add 4mm of both bleed and margin if you want it printed in A6 as well.
+Top Tip: If you’re creating a poster and want it reduced to a flyer, add another 1mm of bleed and margin per size change.
+E.g. if your file is A2, add 4mm of both bleed and margin so it can be printed in A6 as well.